lkrych/encylopedia_lelandica/notes/computer_networks/Week_7-Software_Defined_Networking_(SDN).md

 SDN arose as part of the process to **make computer networks more programmable**.
 Computer networks are complex and difficult to manage for two main reasons:

 1. **Diversity of equipment on the network**
-2. **Proprietary technologies for the equipment **
+2. **Proprietary technologies for the equipment**

 SDN offers new ways to redesign networks to make them more manageable.
-It employs a simple idea -** separation of tasks**, to divide the network into two planes - **control plane **(how to handle traffic)** and data plane **(forwards traffic according to decisions the control plane makes).
+It employs a simple idea -**separation of tasks**, to divide the network into two planes:
+1.  **control plane** - how to handle traffic
+2. **data plane**  - forwards traffic according to decisions the control plane makes .

 SDN **consolidates the control plane** so that a single software control program controls multiple data plane elements.
 It does this using a well-defined API, **OpenFlow**.